microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Using the FHIR Search collection imported into Postman in Challenge-01, search for `PractitionerRole` Resources and include the associated `Practitioner` Resources in the results.

-2. Do a search using `_revinclude` to discover all `PractitionerRole` Resources for an Organization.
+2. Do a search using `_revinclude` to discover all `PractitionerRole` Resources for an `Organization`.
 For more examples of searches with the `_include` and `_revinclude` parameters, please see the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/search-samples)** page.

 ## Step 7 - Defining a Custom Search parameter

 At some point, there will be a business use case to search by a search parameter that is not defined in the FHIR service defaults.
-FHIR allows a way to define your own custom search parameters.
+FHIR provides a way to define your own custom search parameters.

 1. To create a new search parameter, you need to `POST` the `SearchParameter` Resource to the database.
 See the FHIR Search Postman collection provided for an example.
 Read through the full example at [https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search).